baetheus/.nix/README.md

 to a year without changing the structure I intend to add instructions on how and why this particular organization works.

+## SSH Keys

+Because I keep forgetting here is some information about how I use SSH Keys and how to get them setup on new systems.
+I create fido2 credentials on each of these keys and install the associated public keys on any service that I tend to use.
+The fido credentials have a pin and require touch.
+This seems secure enough for the attack vectors I care about.

+There are two ways to setup ssh to use the fido2 signing on a yubikey.
+I tend to generate a public/private keypair using the command `ssh-keygen -K`.
+This will generate the keypair from a `resident` fido2 credential for each credential on each attached yubikey.
+I haven't played with `non-resident` keys but I assume those require keeping the public/private keypair around and backed up.

+The second way to setup ssh with fido2 signing is using ssh-agent.
+I have yet to really get this working and I also don't really like ssh-agent, but the command to add a yubikey fido2 credential to the ssh-agent is with the command `ssh-add -K`.
+This generally requires installation of `ssh-askpass`, which is a program that handles the pin for fido credentials and fingerprints.
+It's not a broadly cross-platform application so I avoid it where possible.

 ## Questions

 If you got here and you have questions open the discussions and lets talk about